36 Weeks Pregnant

 If you’re 36 weeks pregnant with twins, you’ve probably gained 35 to 45 pounds total.
 To say your belly is crowded is an understatement.
 While many twin moms deliver around week 36, there’s a chance you and your pair might hold on for a few more weeks.
 Remember that the longer you go, the less likely it is that your babies will need NICU time after birth.
 So even if you’re feeling super uncomfortable, hang in there and remember this extra time in utero is so good for the twins!

-Your OB may want to do a version procedure for a breech baby.
+Or, your OB may want to do a version procedure for a breech baby.
 A version is an attempt to turn baby by pushing and/or lifting your pregnant belly.
 Sounds rough (and we hear it doesn’t feel great), but don’t worry.
 It’s a low-risk procedure and it works more than half the time.
 Beforehand, you might be given medication to relax your uterus.
 You’ll have a 36 weeks pregnant ultrasound, so the doctor can clearly see baby’s position and the location of the placenta.
-Ultrasound may also be used during the procedure to guide the doctor’s movements.
-And baby’s heart rate will be monitored before, after, and possibly even during the version to make sure all seems well.
-Fingers crossed things are soon looking up… er, down?... for baby.
+Ultrasound will also be used during the procedure to guide the doctor’s movements.
+And baby’s heart rate will be monitored before, after and possibly even during the version to make sure all seems well.
+Fingers crossed things are soon looking up… er, down?… for baby.

 You’ll get a Group B Strep test around week 36 of your pregnancy.
 This is a test to see if you have a common bacterium called (you guessed it) Group B Strep in your body.
 If you do, you might never even notice it, or it might cause a problem such as a UTI.
 For baby, though, the bacteria could cause more severe problems and could even be life threatening.
 About 10 to 30 percent of pregnant women test positive for Group B. Treatment is simple: You’ll need an antibiotic drip during labor to significantly reduce the chances of transmitting the bacteria to baby.